PsiUpsilonEI/Bylaws/README.md

 ### Section 19: Social Chair 3-3 Exception

-1. The Social Chairman shall not have to pay his share of the Chapter’s “3-3” cost which he organizes and oversees.
+1. The Social Chairman shall not have to pay their share of the Chapter’s “3-3” cost which they organize and oversee.

 ### Section 11: Judicial Board Appeals